jcu-eresearch/TDH-Research-Data-Catalogue-pre1.8/creating_a_research_record.rst

     :align: center

 Once you have selected the right person, check the box next to their name and hit *OK*.
 The person's details will now be added to the Creators section.
 In addition to completing the title, names and email fields, the Affiliations will also be completed with up to three internal JCU units.
-Unlike the title, name and email fields, the affiliations can be adjusted - just select your prefered unit from the drop down list.
+Unlike the title, name and email fields, the affiliations can be adjusted - just select your preferred unit from the drop down list.
 To unset an affiliation just set the affiliation to the default "Please select one..."

 To add additional people, use the **Add** button found under the set of three affiliations.